kevingallagher/Major-Project-Ideas/README.md

 ## Overview

 Its time for us all to take some initiative and help clean up our planet.
 Some of you my be aware of The North Atlantic Garbage Patch.
 The patch is twice the size of Texas and can be 9 foot in depth.
 Made up all man made plastics that have found their way into steams and rivers.
-If you haven’t already take some time to watch BBCs Blue Planet II.
+If you haven’t already take some time to watch BBCs Blue Planet II, please do.
 So now we all know that a our planet is overflowing with our man made plastics.
 What do we do?

 This app is an environmental clean up initiative.
 Inspired by a few hashtags I’ve seen on Twitter and Instagram. #beachcleanup and #3pop (3 pieces of plastic).

-The app would notify users to mindful and aware of the rubbish tread on and pass on our streets daily.
+The app would notify users to mindful and aware of the rubbish we tread on and pass by on our streets daily.
 Tasks can be set of daily or weekly challenges.
 The daily reminders will task you to do your part and pick up a number from 1 and 5 pieces of plastic and to dispose of them correctly.
 With daily rewards and badges with consecutive streak.
 Or you can try our weekly challenges to go a full week with out making any plastic waste then share your experience with the community!